flyonspeed/TronView/README.md

 # efis_to_hud
-Project for connecting efis data to a HUD.
+Project for connecting efis/flight data to a HUD or 2nd screen.

 We are using the rapberry pi zero w for taking serial data from a EFIS (MGL or Dynon Skyview) and displaying a graphical HUD out the hdmi output on the pi.
 This is plugged into a HUD device like the Hudly Classic.
+Any sort of HDMI screen could be hooked to the Pi for displaying this flight data.

 Get raspbian-stretch-lite SD image for pi.
 Latest can be gotten here. https://downloads.raspberrypi.org/raspbian_lite_latest